cocos/cocos-docs/en/concepts/scene/light/shadow.md

 The types of shadows can be set in the **Type** property of the **Shadows** component.

-### Planar Shadow
+### Planar Shadows

-The Planar shadow is generally used for simpler scenes.
+The planar shadows are generally used for simpler scenes.

 ![planar-properties](shadow/plannar-properties.png)